Google Cloud Storage is an Internet service to store data in Google's cloud.

 - Bucket Locations

 Google Cloud Storage provides the ability to specify where your buckets are geographically stored.
-It is possible to specify that buckets are stored in Europe or in the US.
-For more information, see Specifying Bucket Locations.
+It is possible to specify that buckets are stored in Asia, Europe, or the US.
+For more information, see Bucket Locations.

 Google Cloud Storage provides two RESTful programming interfaces (the XML API and the JSON API) so you don't have to rely on SOAP toolkits or RPC programming to create applications that store, share, and manage data on Google Cloud Storage.
 Instead, you can use standard HTTP methods, such as PUT, GET, POST, HEAD, and DELETE.